sunpy/sunpy/doc/source/code_ref/coordinates.rst

 =================

-The SunPy coordinates submodule is an implementation of the common solar physics coordinate frames in to the :ref:`Astropy coordinates system <astropy:astropy-coordinates>`.
+The SunPy coordinates submodule is an implementation of the common solar physics coordinate frames using the :ref:`Astropy coordinates framework <astropy:astropy-coordinates>`.

 .. warning::